 |Block editing in On-page/All properties editing view:||Block editing in Quick edit view:|

-Creating a block
+Create a block

 You must have Create access rights to the global or site-specific folder under For All Sites/For This Site where you want to create a block, or to the current page when creating a block in the local For This Page folder.

-Creating a block from the Blocks tab in the assets pane
+Create a block from the Blocks tab in the assets pane